-The Arctic II is insulated with an ample amount of 550-fill-goose down, but not as much as the Marmot Montreaux or the Patagonia Down With It Parka.
+The Arctic II is insulated with an ample amount of 550-fill-goose down.

-The Arctic II is just a little bit warmer than The North Face Metropolis Parka II, and much warmer than the Columbia Heavenly, but it wasn't as warm as the Kuhl Arktik Down Parka.
+The Arctic II is just a little bit warmer than The North Face Metropolis Parka II, and the North Face Acropolis Parka and much warmer than the Columbia Heavenly, but it wasn't as warm as the Kuhl Arktik Down Parka. or the Arc'teryx Seyla Parka.
 Besides those jackets not having as much insulation as the Arctic Parka II, they also lacked the durable DryVent that the outer layer has.
 Our testing revealed that a thick, exterior layer does a better job of keeping cold air out in windy or stormy conditions.